 DARWIN AQUINO (1979)

-A passionate opera conductor as well, Aquino has received outstanding reviews and public praise in his tenure at Winter Opera St. Louis for Verdi’s Il Trovatore, Bizet’s Carmen, Donizetti’s Elisir D’Amoreand Bizet’s Pearl Fishers.
-Early in his career, he was appointed Assistant Conductor for the Florida Grand Opera (Don Pasquale, Carmen, Norma, Barber of Seville), Opera Naples, (La Boheme)Palm Beach Symphony and Florida International University Symphony Orchestra.
-In 2011 he gave the Dominican premiere of Anton Bruckner’s Symphony No. 7 with the Música Sacra Philharmonic to great acclaim and in 2016 received the prestigious Premio Soberano as Successful Dominican Artist Abroad.
+A fervent opera conductor as well regarded for his “passionate and precise baton”, Darwin has received outstanding reviews and public praise for conducting Verdi’s Il Trovatore, Bizet’s Carmen, Rossini’s L’Italiana in Algeri, Gershwin’sPorgy and Bess, Donizetti’s Elisir D’Amoreand Bizet’s Pearl Fishers.
+Early in his career, he was appointed Cover Conductor for the Florida Grand Opera (Don Pasquale, Carmen, Norma, Barber of Seville), Opera Naples (La Boheme), the Palm Beach Symphony Orchestra and the Florida International University Symphony Orchestra.
+In 2011 he conducted the Dominican premiere of Anton Bruckner’s “Symphony No. 7” with the Música Sacra Philharmonic to great acclaim and in 2016 received the prestigious Premio Soberanoas Successful Dominican Artist Abroad.

-Deeply interested in music education and social transformation through classical music, Aquino previously held posts as Director of the National Conservatory of Music, Music Director of the National Youth Symphony Orchestra and Artistic Director of “El Sistema”, in his homeland the Dominican Republic.
-Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Aquino as “a great conductor, excellent composer and eminent violinist.
+Deeply interested in social transformation through classical music, Darwin worked closely for many years with Gustavo Dudamel in Venezuela and previously held posts as Artistic Director of El Sistema, Director of the National Conservatory of Music and Music Director of the National Youth Symphony Orchestra, in his homeland the Dominican Republic.
+Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Darwin as “a great conductor, excellent composer and eminent violinist.
 A pioneer for classical music”.
-He was awarded for his service to the youth with the Hildegard Behrens Young Artist Prizeand the Arts Advocacy Award, both in the United States.
+Darwin was awarded for his service to the youth with the Hildegard Behrens Young Artist Prizeand the Arts Advocacy Award, both in the United States.